longjos/generals-and-assassins/Generals-and-Assassins-Rules.rst

 * Attack

   - Players must play at least one General from their hand to attack an opponent.
 They may add any number of Generals and Soldiers from their hand to increase the DP of the attack.
 The combined value of all Generals and Soldiers played by the attacker is the total DP inflicted on the defender, if he does not defend.
+  - Defending
-  - The defender may play any Generals and Soldiers from his hand to reduce the DP inflicted upon him.
+    + The defender may play any Generals and Soldiers from his hand to reduce the DP inflicted upon him.
+    + The defender is NOT required to play a General.
-  - In addition, all Lands the Defender has in play subtract two from the attack's DP.
+    + In addition, all Lands the Defender has in play subtract two from the attack's DP.
-  - The defender is NOT required to play a General.
-  - The combined value of the Generals and Soldiers played by the defender, plus 2 DP for each Land he has in play, is subtracted from the attacker's DP and the result is the number of HP the defender loses.
+    + The combined value of the Generals and Soldiers played by the defender, plus 2 DP for each Land he has in play, is subtracted from the attacker's DP and the result is the number of HP the defender loses.
+  - Assisting
+    + Players who are not the attacker or defender may assist either side with one General or Soldier from their hand, adding it to the total DP for the side they are assisting.
+    + As an incentive to assist them, the attacker and defender may offer other players Lands they have played in exchange for their help.
   - All Generals and Soldiers involved in the attack and defence are discarded after the attack is resolved.
 All players must then draw back up to five cards.

 * Assassinate

   - Assassins must be played alone.
 They cannot participate in regular attacks or be combined with Generals or Soldiers.